mehCake/luraph-deobfuscator-py/README.md

 ## Supported releases

-- **Luraph v14.4.1 (initv4)** – full bootstrap support with `--script-key`
+- **Luraph v14.4.1 – v14.4.3 (initv4 family)** – full bootstrap support through
-  decoding and optional `--bootstrapper` extraction for opcode maps/alphabet tables supplied by `initv4.lua`.
+  the manifest-driven pipeline (`src/tools/run_all_detection.py`) with `--script-key` guarded decoding, opcode/alphabet extraction, opcode map proposal, and VM lifter integration.
+The detection stage automatically chooses between initv4 variants when processing files such as `Obfuscated3.lua` (v14.4.2) and the other bundled samples.
-- **Earlier 14.x JSON loaders** – automatic payload recovery for the `luraph_v14_2_json` family and compatible builds.
+- **Earlier 14.x JSON loaders** – automatic payload recovery for the `luraph_v14_2_json` family and compatible builds remains available via the legacy path in `main.py`/`src/deobfuscator.py`.

-Heuristics in `src/deobfuscator.py` attempt to detect the Luraph version used in a script.
-Version specific tweaks live in `src/versions/` and are applied automatically when the virtual machine executes embedded bytecode (currently covering v14.0.2 through v14.4.1, including the ``initv4`` bootstrap that ships encrypted script payloads).
+Heuristics in both `src/deobfuscator.py` and the manifest collector (`src/tools/collector.py`) attempt to detect the Luraph version used in a script.
+Version specific tweaks live in `src/versions/` and are applied automatically when the virtual machine executes embedded bytecode (currently covering v14.0.2 through v14.4.3, including the `initv4` bootstrap that ships encrypted script payloads).

 ## Installation